how to recognize a good clinical trial?

 A good clinical trial meticulously plans its statistics in advance – from sample size to anticipated effects.
 This precision is crucial for obtaining results than are not only relevant but also open to a meaningful interpretation.

-Principles, such as control group, double blinding, and randomization are important to establish causality, reduce the placebo effect, and reduce selection bias.
+Principles, such as control group, double blinding, and randomization are important to establish causality, control for placebo responses and other nonspecific effects, and reduce selection bias.
 Moreover, when designing a clinical trial, one should also consider maintaining the product formulation, dosage, and format for solid substantiation.

 Due to fast-paced lifestyle, consumers demand more convenient delivery formats for their food supplements, so they can use them on the go.